-Glasgow HSCP Equality 2016 Outcomes & F posed Performance Measures Public Sector Equality Duty 1.
+Glasgow HSCP posed Performance Measures Public Sector Equality Duty 1.
 Eliminate unlawful discrimination, harassment victimisation and other prohibited conduct by the Act Performance Measure HSCP Outcome 1 Barriers to HSCP services are removed for people with relevant protected characteristics 1.1 Develop and deliver the GHSCP requirements for a common communication plan, ensuring that accessible information, interpreting/ translating and other communication support policy guidelines (BSL etc) are included.
 1.1a Communication plan disseminated and functioning within the workforces and measure compliance through planned audits of service user and employee feedback on: systems. • Website • Outward facing documents • Patient/service user information.
 Monitor GHSCP about Interpretation Services to gauge 1.2 Improve collection and usage of service user equality data to support service development 1.2a Set baseline for improving service users' equality data collection HSCP Outcome 2 Age discrimination in services is removed 2.1 Review services to ensure that they are based on biological rather than chronological access unless objectively justified.
 2.1a Audit services where there are existing chronological inclusion/ exclusion criteria and apply objective justification assessment for each.

-HSCP Outcome 3 A service users public A service users public engagement group which is nclusive of people with protected characteristics coproduces and works methods to meaningfully engage with people with protected characteristic and those socially and economically disadvantaged. methods to meaningfully 3.1a Audit representation of service users in involvement of HSCP strategic planning. group which is 3.1b Monitor participation of service users in equalities learning. with protected characteristics coproduces and works collaboratively with the HSCP to shape service development characteristics those and experience disacteristics and experience disacte 3.1c Establish systematic process to demonstrate involvement of people living in areas of multiple deprivation.
+HSCP Outcome 3 A service users public 3.1 Further develop methods to meaningfully 3.1a Audit representation of service users in involvement of HSCP strategic planning. engagement group which is inclusive of people protected 3.1b Monitor participation of service users in equalities learning. with protected characteristics coproduces and works collaboratively with the HSCP to shape service development characteristics those and experience disadrates and experience development characteristics and experience disadrates and experience disadrat 3.1c Establish systematic process to demonstrate involvement of people living in areas of multiple deprivation.
 Engage service users and carers to implement the engagement model as approved by the HSCP.
 3.2a Model is implemented and participation standards complied with.